DannyVanpoucke/HIVE4-tools/README.md

 to make the HIVE-toolbox publicly available,<sup>[1](#ftnoteFree)</sup> while at the same time clean up the code.<sup>[2](#ftnoteClean)</sup>

 ## Installation
-Just copy the correct executable (Windows or linux-HPC) to a suitable location and add it to the path.
+1 Just copy the correct executable (Windows or linux-HPC) to a suitable location and add it to the path.
+2 Place a copy of the license file and the manual file in the folder of your executable.

 ## Registration
 Stemming from my personal curiosity, I would like to know for which purpose people are